Medication Search: Differin

 Sunlight: Avoid exposure to excessive sunlight (outdoors, sunlamps, and tanning beds).
 If sun exposure cannot be avoided, use a sunscreen (minimum SPF 30).
 Waxing as a hair removal method should be avoided.

 Breast-feeding: It is not known if adapalene passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under the age of 12.